 Commonly sourced from oily fish, fish oil, or green lipped mussels

 Traditional non-steroidal anti-inflammatories (NSAID’s) e.g. nurofen, motrin, or voltaren in humans, or metacam in dogs, act on the pro-inflammatory pathway by blocking the end result.
 Steroids (e.g. prednisone, cortisone, steroid injections) act a little higher up in the pathway.
-The problem with blocking this pathway, through the use of drugs, is that they also have a negative action on other good things, like the stomach wall.
+The problem with blocking this pathway is that it also has a negative action on good things, like the stomach wall.

 Omega 3 fatty acids don’t have those negative effects.
 A diet rich in omega 3 fatty acids has been shown to reduce the need for NSAID’s in dogs by ~25%.